Semi-Truck Accident Lawyers

 - Compensation for pain and suffering, which entails both the physical pain caused by injuries, the emotional pain caused by untimely deaths, and the psychological anguish of resulting conditions like post-traumatic stress disorder (PTSD)

 Truck accident statistics can be disturbing.
 It is overwhelmingly the non-truck drivers and passengers who lose their lives in these crashes.
 If you have lost someone due to a truck accident, you may be entitled to file a wrongful death claim with Fried Goldberg as your champion in the courtroom.

 What Should You Do After a Truck Accident?

 A truck accident can be a traumatic experience and recovery from injuries can last days or even weeks following the original incident.
-When you’ve sustained a personal injury as a result of a trucking accident, you will want to contact an attorney as soon as possible to discuss your legal options.
+When you’ve sustained a personal injury as a result of a trucking accident, you will want to contact a semi-truck accident attorney as soon as possible to discuss your legal options.

 An attorney can gather the evidence necessary to put together a truck accident lawsuit on your behalf.
 Insurance companies will often want to settle a claim as quickly as possible, which often does not allow for the full coverage of costs for the injuries sustained.

 Our Georgia truck accident lawyers will gather all the necessary information, such as accident reports, driver’s logs, truck maintenance records, and accident-related costs, to build a strong case on your behalf.

 We will fight for the maximum amount of compensation owed to you.

 There are multiple factors that can contribute to a trucking accident.
 A motor vehicle accident that involves a commercial truck is much different than when the accident involves two passenger cars.
 The size and weight of a commercial truck have a huge impact on the amount of property damage and the seriousness of injuries that can arise out of this specific type of accident.